Southern Tanzania: Sep 19—Oct 07, 2018

 The tour kicks off with a visit to exotic Pemba Island, part of the Zanzibar Archipelago of the Indian Ocean, and just thirty-odd miles offshore from the Tanzanian mainland.
 A popular diving and snorkeling location, most famous for its cloves and spices, Pemba is home to an endemic mammal (the Pemba Flying Fox) and four endemic bird species: Pemba Scops-Owl, Pemba Green-Pigeon, Pemba Sunbird, and Pemba White-eye, as well as many other birds of special interest, such as African Pygmy-Goose, Palm-nut Vulture, Crab-plover, Sooty Gull, Mangrove Kingfisher, and Black-bellied Starling.

-Upon leaving Pemba, we will fly to Ruaha National Park, where our safari will begin in earnest.
+Upon leaving Pemba, and after an overnight in Dar es Salaam, we will fly to Ruaha National Park, where our safari will begin in earnest.
 Encompassing more than 7,800 square miles, Ruaha is the largest national park in all of east Africa.
 The park is particularly noted for its large elephant population, but is also home to Cheetah, Leopard, Lion, African Wild Dog, and the spectacular Sable Antelope, among many other iconic mammals.
 More than 570 species of birds have been recorded within its borders, among them, the endemic Yellow-collared Lovebird and Ashy Starling, along with such special birds as White-backed Night-Heron, White-crowned Lapwing, African Skimmer, Racket-tailed Roller, Magpie Shrike, White-headed Black Chat, and many others.
 Three days spent in the renowned Selous Game Reserve will offer even more abundant opportunities for seeing big cats, African Wild Dogs, and all of the typical game mammals, as well as an impressive diversity and cross-section of savanna and Miombo (Brachystygia) woodland birds.
 The Selous was designated a UNESCO World Heritage Site in 1982 and covers more than 21,000 square miles (not including several additional buffer zones), making it one of the largest faunal reserves in the world, and one of the last great wilderness areas of Africa.
 Among the many special bird possibilities are the lovely Böhm’s Bee-eater, African Skimmer, White-crowned Lapwing, Lesser Jacana, and even the striking Pel’s Fishing-Owl.

 Mikumi National Park offers classic savanna and floodplain habitats, along with foothills cloaked in Miombo woodlands, and is home to a number of special birds and mammals rarely, or never found in northern Tanzania, among them, Dickinson’s Kestrel, Scheffler’s (split from African Barred) Owlet, Böhm’s and Swallow-tailed bee-eaters, Racket-tailed Roller, Pale-billed Hornbill, Crested Barbet, Reichenow’s (split from Bennett’s) Woodpecker, Miombo Rock-Thrush, Collared Palm-Thrush, White-headed Black Chat, Stierling’s (Miombo) Wren-Warbler, Piping Cisticola, Cinnamon-breasted Tit, Shelley’s (Hofmann’s) Sunbird, Retz’s Helmet-Shrike, Orange-winged Pytilia, and spectacular Greater Kudu and Sable Antelope.
 Situated between the Selous Game Reserve and the Udzungwa Mountains, the Kilombero Valley is the largest seasonal wetland in east Africa and an important, but not formally protected, corridor for wildlife undertaking seasonal migrations between the Udzungwas and the Selous.
 It supports large numbers of mammals, particularly ungulates, including Eland, Sable Antelope, and the endangered Puku.
 It is also home to three recently discovered species of endemic birds: White-tailed Cisticola, Kilombero Cisticola, and Kilombero Weaver.
 Depending on water levels, we may also encounter an impressive variety of waterbirds here, along with Coppery-tailed Coucal, Anchieta’s (split from Marsh) Tchagra, Parasitic Weaver, and Black-winged Red and Zanzibar Red bishops.